Online rental apartments like Airbnb are all the rage these days, but unfortunately, we’ll never run out of perverts.

 There have been numerous reports of hosts playing voyeur and snooping in on their guests.
-In August this year, a Chinese couple was shocked to find hidden cameras planted in smoke detectors installed in the bathroom and bedroom of their Airbnb apartment in Taiwan.
+In August 2017, a Chinese couple was shocked to find hidden cameras planted in smoke detectors installed in the bathroom and bedroom of their Airbnb apartment in Taiwan.

 Meanwhile, according to the Airbnb website, “We require hosts to disclose all surveillance devices in their listings, and we prohibit any surveillance devices in certain private spaces (such as bedrooms and bathrooms) regardless of whether they’ve been disclosed.”